-If you’re working through some hands on science activities with your kids, building structures is a great way for kids to experiment with planning and constructing.
+If you’re looking for fun hands-on science activities for your kids, building structures is a great way for young children experiment with planning and constructing.
 It’s a super opportunity to explore new materials and tools too.
-Now, I know that some people get the heebie-jeebies just thinking about touching styrofoam, but my daycare kids don’t mind it at all.

 It’s amazing to see what kids can do with a few basic tools and the freedom to build and create whatever their hearts desire.
 Even more amazing is how long kids will work on a project like this.

-Cutting the styrofoam and poking craft sticks and golf tees into it provided their little fingers and hands with a real work out.
-Fine motor and co-ordination skills were tested, and critical thinking came into play as they planned and constructed their structures!
+Cutting styrofoam with plastic saws, and poking craft sticks and golf tees into their styrofoam pieces was a great activity for strengthening fine motor skills and co-ordination.
+Critical thinking came into play as they planned and constructed their structures!

 What a fun and inexpensive activity to keep toddlers and preschoolers entertained, thinking and learning!